Spring & Early Summer at Mt. Rainier National Park

 - We also like to ride our road bikes from the White River Campground up to Sunrise before the road to the top opens.
 No traffic, lots of wildlife and gorgeous views.
 But it is a thigh-burner!
 Click here for some pictures from our ride from May 22.

 - On the way to the White River Campground, you'll pass trailheads for Owyhigh Lakes and Summerland.
 Owyhigh Lakes is a beautiful trail -- no mountain views but gorgeous lakes.
 Summerland is considered a classic trail and people come from around the world just to hike it.
-The beginning will be snow-free by mid-May but you will hit snow as you go higher so be prepared!
+There will be a lot of snow at higher elevations so be prepared.

-The Stevens Canyon Road is now open!
-The hiking is better on this side, as Paradise tends to get quite a bit more snow than our side.
+The Stevens Canyon Road typically opens by Memorial day weekend: The hiking is better on this side, as Paradise tends to get quite a bit more snow than our side.
 But the drive to Paradise is gorgeous, through Stevens Canyon & Box Canyon.

 The road to the top of Sunrise is scheduled to open July 1 if not sooner.
 Communities on this side of Mt.
 Rainier are working with Mt.
 Rainier National Park to try to get this road open as soon as possible.
-As of May 22, the road was plowed to Sunrise Point (about 2 miles from the top).
 We are hopeful for an earlier opening.